Drug Evaluation Committee 2008-31 Necessity of Review of Subject Referral Request Letter by Clinical Trial Review Committee

 Letter from a clinical investigator to a physician acquaintance

-• The fact that a "clinical trial" is being conducted at Hospital A
+- A statement that the "clinical trial" is being conducted at Hospital A

-• A request for referral of patients who may be eligible for the clinical trial
+- A request for referral of any patients who may be eligible for the clinical trial

-Regarding the recruitment of subjects for clinical trials, the Ministry of Health and Welfare, Pharmaceutical Safety Bureau, Surveillance and Guidance Division notified "Handling of Information Provision for the Recruitment of Subjects for Clinical Trials" in the Pharmaceutical Affairs Bureau, Pharmaceutical Affairs Bureau, No. 65 dated June 30, 1999.
+Regarding the recruitment of test subjects for clinical trials, the Monitoring and Guidance Division of the Pharmaceutical Safety Bureau of the Ministry of Health and Welfare notified "Handling of Information Provision for the Recruitment of Test Subjects for Clinical Trials" in the Pharmaceutical Affairs Bureau No. 65 dated June 30, 1999.
 This subject recruitment is based on one of the recommendations of the "Study Group for Smooth Promotion of Clinical Trials," "a.
 Information Provision Activities for Subject Recruitment.
-The main purpose of this notice is to provide information to subjects in the implementation of individual clinical trials, and it was recommended that the public be given the opportunity to access information on individual clinical trials both inside and outside of the implementing medical institution.
+The main purpose of this notice is to provide information to subjects in the implementation of individual clinical trials, and it was recommended that the public be given opportunities to access information on individual clinical trials both inside and outside of Investigator Site.

-The case in question seems to fall under the provision of information on clinical trials to medical institutions outside the implementing medical institution, not information provision activities for subjects who are considered to be the subjects of the clinical trial, Therefore, we believe that it is not necessary to obtain approval from the Clinical Trial Review Committee.
+The case in question seems to fall under the provision of information on clinical trials to medical institutions outside Investigator Site, not information provision activities for subjects who are considered to be the subjects of the clinical trial, Therefore, we believe that it is not necessary to obtain approval from the Clinical Trial Review Committee.

 In addition, the clinical trial agreement and/or protocol usually includes a cautionary statement to the effect that "information may not be disclosed to a third party without the prior consent of the sponsor," and the investigator is obligated to maintain confidentiality.
 Therefore, we believe that prior agreement with the sponsor is necessary for "sending a letter (disclosing information) to an acquaintance physician" from this perspective.